Nav Bhatia: Toronto Raptors superfan

 Bhatia is known for being the Raptors’ biggest fan, having attended every Raptors home game in the franchise's 25-year history from 1995 to 2020, until the COVID-19 pandemic forced the Raptors to temporarily play their 2020–2021 season in Tampa, Florida.
 His 26-year 100 per cent Toronto home game attendance streak finally ended on December 10, 2021, when he was forced into isolation due to an outbreak of COVID-19 at Masai Ujiri's Giants of Africa Gala, which he attended.

 After the Toronto Raptors won the NBA Championship during the 2018–2019 season, he became the first fan to receive an official NBA Championship ring.

 In 2020, the Naismith Memorial Basketball Hall of Fame announced that Bhatia would be one of the first fans memorialized in its new superfan gallery for their 2020 induction class.
 He was officially honoured by the Hall of Fame on May 15, 2021, as part of their ceremonial induction weekend.

 In 2021, Bhatia was announced as the subject of both Superfan: The Nav Bhatia Story, a CBC Television documentary film which aired on December 3, 2021, and Superfan, an upcoming Hollywood studio biopic slated to star Kal Penn as Bhatia.

 In 2023, the city of Mississauga awarded Bhatia the Key to the City.

-In 2025, Humber Polytechnic awarded Bhatia with an honourary degree.
+In 2025, Humber Polytechnic awarded Bhatia with an honorary degree.

 Bhatia is frequently invited to talk about basketball in the media.